psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 ### Different flavours of text files

 Text files may be simple in their structure, but they can be very powerful in their ability to store content.
+Tabular data, sets of parameters, key-value metadata, configuration options, free-form descriptions... there's a good chance that you'll find a text-based representation that will be easy to create and easy to work with.
+With that in mind, let's look at different flavours of text files.
 All the example formats below are human- and machine-readable.
 They have all become widely accepted standards and you will likely find a library for reading these files in your favourite programming language.

 #### Plain text